Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

 | Incremental Crawl | _Frequency: Every 15 mins_ |
 | Full Crawl | _Frequency: Every Day_ |

-If you want to edit any of these values, you need to choose the "Custom Setup"

 ## Custom Setup

 Custom setup is for those admins who want to edit the default values for settings listed in the above table.
 Once you click on the "Custom Setup" option, you see three more tabs - Users, Content, and Sync.